homieiot/convention/convention.md

 The assigned and processed payload must be reflected by the Homie device in the property topic `homie` / `device ID` / `node ID` / `property ID` as soon as possible.

-A Homie controller publishes to the command topic with non-retained messages only.
+A Homie controller publishes to the `set` command topic with non-retained messages only.

 To give an example: A `kitchen-light` device exposing the `light` node with a settable `power` property subscribes to the topic `homie/kitchen-light/light/power/set` for commands: